Chapter 10:

 “Well, we got the call early in the morning about gunshots, then the bodies were discovered.
 It doesn’t look gang related, specifically when you consider this horror show left for us.
 I feel like these guys aren’t 365, or those Beset kids, but not totally sure.
 Plus, not many gangs I know forgo guns entirely and turn the scene into a slasher flick.”

 “Whole day has gone to shit, and I haven’t even gotten my coffee yet!”
 The two took a seat on the hood of their cruiser.
-Tobias flexed, his large shoulders popping, and old joints aching as he groaned.
+Tobias flexed, his wide shoulders popping, and old joints aching as he groaned.
 “I swear, just yesterday we were escorting Joffe, arresting those internet cats, and now we’ve got a multiple homicide.
 Wish Kevin hadn’t run off.
 We’re so short-staffed right now and he was always on the ball!
 Don’t miss Niles as much though, he was a piece of shit.”

 “Really?
 You didn’t like Niles?”